10 Things That Can Sabotage Your Health

 7. Being Too Rigid

 There’s no one right way of eating for everybody.
 And what we know about nutrition only scratches the surface of how diet interacts with human health.
 We’re learning new things constantly and a lot of what we thought we knew ten years ago turned out to be wrong.
 So, don’t stress out over whether or not a random food like chia seeds are healthy.
 Don’t feel like you have to have maca in your smoothies to get the most out of them.
+And certainly don’t put activated charcoal in everything.
 Real, sustainable nutrition is affordable and accessible: It’s in your grocery store’s produce aisle, not bottled up as a supplement or ground into an “antioxidant-rich” powder.
-Instead of breaking the bank or sending yourself into a stress spiral, give yourself a break and some wiggle room to find what works best for you.
+Instead of breaking the bank or sending yourself into a stress spiral over what all the influences are doing, or what the rules are, or what’s “bad”, give yourself a break.
+There’s wiggle room to find what works best for your body, your needs, and your schedule.

 8. Temptation

 Of course, there are those of us on the other end of the spectrum, giving ourselves a bit too much wiggle room.
-There’s a reason purging your pantry is such a common piece of healthy-living advice: Having food around that tempts you to stray off the path to your goals usually results in, well, straying off the path to your goals.
-While everyone feels tempted from time to time, there are things you can do to help reduce the chance of being tempted, such as avoiding the baked goods aisle at the grocery store and keeping sweets out of the house.
+This was me in the first few months after my Celiac diagnosis.
+I kept eating a few things with gluten in them because I wasn’t convinced I would feel that much different if I quit… and they were right there in my pantry or the vending machine at work.
+There’s a reason purging your pantry is such a common piece of advice: Having food around that tempts you to stray off the path to your goals usually results in, well, straying off the path to your goals.
+While everyone feels tempted from time to time, and it’s usually okay to give in every now and then (barring food allergies or serious conditions like Celiac), there are things you can do to help reduce the chance of being tempted, such as avoiding the baked goods aisle at the grocery store and keeping sweets out of the house.
 For the temptations you can’t avoid, see my post What to Do When You Have Cravings.
+(I did feel 100% better when I actually quit eating gluten.)

 10. Cheat Days

 I mean, some people can get away with this kind of stuff.
-If you can gorge yourself on pizza and ice cream on Saturday and feel just fine as you get back to your healthy diet on Sunday, more power to you.
-If you can have that occasional chocolate bar when you need to and not let it become a regular thing that tempts you every waking moment, that’s awesome.
+If you can gorge yourself on pizza and ice cream on Saturday and feel just fine as you get back to veggie-laden meal prep on Sunday, more power to you.
+If you can have that occasional chocolate bar when you need to and not let it become a regular thing that tempts you every waking moment even though it gives you headaches, that’s awesome.
 If an all-nighter feels like no big deal, enjoy it while it lasts.
 But when we feel like we’ve been doing everything right and aren’t seeing the results we wanted, it’s important to be honest with ourselves.
-Have I really been following my healthy lifestyle, or am I cutting corners and making excuses?
-For me, there’s always something to try to improve.
-Maybe I’ve been eating perfectly for months but haven’t done a lick of exercise or stress management.
-Maybe a focus on sleep and exercise has made me neglect my diet, or I’m just not eating as many veggies as I should be.
-Wherever you are in your journey, I hope these tips help you stay on track for your goals!
+Have I been cutting corners and making excuses?
+Is today’s horrible surprise depression maybe because I stayed up too late last night thinking I’d be okay, even though I know poor sleep bums me out?
+Am I constipated as a fluke orrrr did I not eat a single vegetable yesterday?
+Give yourself grace, but if a habit is causing a serious issue, be honest with yourself about what you could do better.